AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 Last week, after having an argument with my best friend about something I couldn't remember, I ran into the forest to clear my head.
 The next thing I knew, it was several hours later and I was standing in the center of the village with no memory of how I got there.
 I was surrounded by dismembered and incinerated bodies.

 I believe it's my fault that everyone I love is dead.
-The ward must have failed while I was in the forest, and the other Kan weren't able to get it back up in time to protect the village.
+The ward must have failed while I was in the forest, and the other Kan weren't able to get it back up in time to protect the village from whatever caused the devastation.
 Now, without the rest of the Kan to help maintain the ward and no survivors in the village, I have been forced to travel to Quajreyas for safety and work.

 ## Potential arcs